Crimes Against Humanity and War Crimes Act (S.C. 2000, c. 24) [Link]

 “In September 2019, the UN Secretary-General called on all sectors of society to mobilize for a decade of action on three levels: global action to secure greater leadership, more resources and smarter solutions for the Sustainable Development Goals; local action embedding the needed transitions in the policies, budgets, institutions and regulatory frameworks of governments, cities and local authorities; and people action, including by youth, civil society, the media, the private sector, unions, academia and other stakeholders, to generate an unstoppable movement pushing for the required transformations.”

 If an inference of stakeholder influence in the public service were to be rejected, I would return to the original comments in this article.
 One would need to rely on a competing inference that could explain what happened in the courts, with police, and with other stakeholders in the public service in my case, over the past four years, as measured against the applicable legal tests and rudimentary ethics.
 In reviewing the redacted materials and legal tests, trained and untrained eyes alike will quickly realize the issue is not a matter of idiosyncrasy.
-It is nothing less than state-sponsored murder in the service of a project interest.
+It is nothing less than state-sponsored violence, and indeed murder, in the service of a project interest.

-Legitimate Authorities as Enablement Mechanisms
+Legitimate Authorities as Enablement Mechanisms, and a Word From the King

 Values Concern the Effects, but Beliefs Inform the Method